idallas93/read-me-generator/nodeGeneratedREADME.md

   *The what, why, and how:*

-  Generated a readMe file using node.js and the gitHub API
+  This homework was create to generate a readme using node.js and the github API
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)